M&A Transaction Advisory Services

 How does sell-side M&A advisory work in the UAE?

-Sell-side advisory in the UAE starts with preparing your business for buyer scrutiny — cleaning up financials, normalising owner-related costs, and identifying diligence red flags before buyers find them.
+Sell-side advisory in the UAE starts with preparing your business for buyer scrutiny – cleaning up financials, normalising owner-related costs, and identifying diligence red flags before buyers find them.
 We then produce a CIM, run a structured buyer outreach, manage the data room and Q&A, and negotiate on your behalf.
-The full process typically takes 5 to 9 months.
+The full process typically takes 4 to 8 months.
 See our full guide: Preparing Your Business for Sale in the UAE.
+For FDD: Financial Due Diligence UAE.

 What does financial due diligence cover in a UAE M&A deal?

 Financial due diligence in the UAE covers quality of earnings analysis, EBITDA normalisation, working capital assessment, net debt identification, cash flow verification, related-party transaction review, and contingent liability assessment.
 For GCC businesses it also covers UAE Corporate Tax and VAT compliance status, WPS payroll verification, EOSB liability, and free zone versus mainland entity structure review.
 Our FDD reports are prepared by a CFA charterholder and typically take 3 to 6 weeks.
-Download our full GCC FDD Checklist.
+See our dedicated Financial Due Diligence UAE page and GCC FDD Checklist.

 How much does M&A advisory cost in the UAE?